proxv/mvjs/README.md

               e.g.:
                 function(modifiedFile, fileContents) { return fileContents.replace(/someVar/g, 'anotherVar'); }
   cb: (optional) function to call when move is complete, called with an error, if any, as the first parameter
       and an array of modified filenames as the second e.g.:
         function(err, filesModified) { ... }
 */
 mvjs({
   fromPath: 'myfile.js',
   toPath:   'newlocation.js',
-  rootDir:  'path/to/my/project',
+  rootDir:  '/path/to/my/project',
   filter: function(modifiedFile, fileContents) {
     return fileContents.replace(/someVar/g, 'anotherVar');
   }
 }, function(err, filesModified) {
   if (!err) {
-    console.log('Requires updated in files: ' + filesModified.join(','));
+    console.log('Requires updated in files:', filesModified.join(', '));
   }
 });
 ```

-## License
+### License

 MIT.
 See included LICENSE file.